cncf/servicedesk/README.md

 ### How do I file a security CVE as a project?

-GitHub has also recently improved the ability to do security disclosures and generate CVEs, we recommend projects use this: https://help.github.com/en/github/managing-security-vulnerabilities/about-github-security-advisories#cve-identification-numbers - As a backup, you can submit a CVE use the MITRE CVE submission form: https://cve.mitre.org/cve/request_id.html (The CNCF is currently not an CNA).
+GitHub has also recently improved the ability to do security disclosures and generate CVEs, we recommend projects use this: https://help.github.com/en/github/managing-security-vulnerabilities/about-github-security-advisories#cve-identification-numbers - As a backup, you can submit a CVE using the MITRE CVE submission form: https://cve.mitre.org/cve/request_id.html (The CNCF is currently not an CNA).

 ### How do I share credentials, passwords or other confidential information?